joaopmagalhaes/dotfiles/README.md

 Finally, run:

-`chsh -s /bin/zsh` <-- couldn't find a way to add this to the script
+`chsh -s /bin/zsh` (couldn't find a way to add this to the script)

-Don't forget to generate SSH keys for GitHub
+Don't forget to generate SSH keys for GitHub, download VPN profile and Chrome certificates

 `ssh-keygen -t rsa -C "your_email@youremail.com"`